ifthikhan/blog-osaurs/posts/git-submodule-update-failure.md

 However, the reason I least expected this chain of alterations was that I did not expect such duplications in a high quality utility such as git.
-Initially I was suprised and disappointed at the same time but to reason this duplication might prove to be interesting and perhaps would result in another short post :).
+Initially I was suprised and disappointed at the same time but to reason this duplication might prove to be interesting be  and perhaps would result in another short post :).

 [c]: http://en.wikipedia.org/wiki/Command-line_interface
 [s]: http://en.wikipedia.org/wiki/Secure_Shell